Dreyfus affair: The enquiry and the first military court

 Mrs. Dreyfus was informed of the arrest the same day by a police raid to search their apartment.
 She was terrorized by Du Paty, who ordered her to keep the arrest of her husband secret and even said, "One word, one single word and it will be a European war!"
-Illegally, Dreyfus was placed in solitary confinement in prison, where Du Paty interrogated him day and night in order to obtain a confession, which failed.
+Illegally, Dreyfus was placed in solitary confinement in prison, where Du Paty interrogated him day and night trying to obtain a confession, which failed.
 The captain was morally supported by the first Dreyfusard, Major Forzinetti, commandant of the military prisons of Paris.

 On 29 October 1894, the affair was revealed in an article in La Libre Parole, the antisemitic newspaper owned by Édouard Drumont.
 This marked the beginning of a very brutal press campaign until the trial.
-This event put the affair in the field of antisemitism where it remained until its conclusion.
+This event put the affair in the field of antisemitism, where it remained until its conclusion.

 On 1 November 1894, Alfred's brother, Mathieu Dreyfus, became aware of the arrest after being called urgently to Paris.
 He became the architect of the arduous fight for the liberation of his brother.
 Without hesitation, he began looking for a lawyer, and retained the distinguished criminal lawyer Edgar Demange.

 The enquiry

 On 3 November 1894, General Saussier, the military governor of Paris, reluctantly gave the order for an enquiry.
 He had the power to stop the process but did not, perhaps because of an exaggerated confidence in military justice.
 Major Besson d'Ormescheville, the recorder for the Military Court, wrote an indictment in which "moral elements" of the charge (which gossiped about the habits of Dreyfus and his alleged attendance at "gambling circles", his knowledge of German, and his "remarkable memory") were developed more extensively than the "material elements", which are rarely seen in the charge:

 "This is a proof of guilt because Dreyfus made everything disappear".

 The complete lack of neutrality of the indictment led to Émile Zola calling it a "monument of bias".

-After the news broke on Dreyfus' arrest, many journalists flocked to the story and flooded the story with speculations and accusations.
-The renowned journalist and antisemitic agitator Edouard Drumont wrote in his publication on November 3, 1894, "What a terrible lesson, this disgraceful treason of the Jew Dreyfus."
+After the news broke on Dreyfus's arrest, many journalists flocked to the story and flooded the story with speculations and accusations.
+The renowned journalist and antisemitic agitator Edouard Drumont wrote in his publication on 3 November 1894, "What a terrible lesson, this disgraceful treason of the Jew Dreyfus."

 On 4 December 1894, Dreyfus was referred to the first Military Court with this dossier.
 The secrecy was lifted and Demange could access the file for the first time.
 After reading it the lawyer had absolute confidence, as he saw the emptiness of the prosecution's case.
 The prosecution rested completely on the writing on a single piece of paper, the bordereau, on which experts disagreed, and on vague indirect testimonies.